 ABS has a higher glass transition point than PLA, at about 105°C. This means that it’s a better choice for printing objects that will be impacted by heat.
 For instance, you could make a gearshift knob that won’t melt in your car on a hot day.

 There’s another factor that makes ABS the go-to material for many printers.
 It’s very resilient.
 ABS is far more likely to stretch than shatter and it’s resistant to corrosion too.
-Its tensile strength makes it an excellent choice for people looking to sand, buff, or glue the finished product.
+Its tensile strength makes it an amazing choice for people looking to sand, buff, or glue the finished product.

 There is one thing you should be aware of, though.
 ABS has a tendency to shrink pretty aggressively when cooling.
-For this reason, it’s vital you ensure there’s adequate heating in your printing area, lest the product shrink too much and crack.
+For this reason, it’s crucial you ensure there’s adequate heating in your printing area, lest the product shrink too much and crack.

 Unlike PLA, ABS has a smell that can only be described as unhealthy.
 Guess what?
 This is because the fumes are bad for you.
 Make sure to print in a well-ventilated room.
 We know, we know: a well-ventilated, yet warm room?
 Unfortunately, this balancing act is the price to pay for a stronger, more durable print.